wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

 = Version 3.0 =
-Major code revision and several new features: List several images/videos and add Page ancestor tags in the OG meta tags.
+Major revision and several new features.
+List several images/videos and add Page ancestor tags in the OG meta tags.
 Head Link options for Google Search.
 "Performance Tuning" section in Other Notes.

 = Version 2.4 =
 Added the "Author URL", "Default Author", and "Ignore Small Images in Content" options.
 Continued code optimization/overhaul.
 Please report any issues to the NGFB support page.